Jack-Code2024/AssessmentTest/README.md

 Step 6: Open PowerShell or Command Prompt in the target environment

-Step 7: Type the following command to go to publish folder:
+Step 7: Run the following command to go to publish folder:

 &nbsp;&nbsp;&nbsp;&nbsp;cd c:\publish

-Step 8: Type the following command to run the web server:
+Step 8: Run the following command to run the web server:

 &nbsp;&nbsp;&nbsp;&nbsp;dotnet ConvertTest.dll